scipy-conference/scipy_proceedings/papers/godwin_zain/paper.rst

 The t-SNE visualizations in Figures :ref:`tsne` and :ref:`vaetsne` show some of the influence that the VAE features have on the core-set selection process.
-In :ref:`tsne`, the selected points tend to be more clustered at the outer ends of the latent space, while in :ref:`vaetsne` they appear more spread out.
+In :ref:`tsne`, the selected points tend to be more spread out, while in :ref:`vaetsne` they cluster at one edge.
+This appears to mirror the transformation of the rest of the data, which is more spread out without the VAE features, but becomes condensed in the center when they are introduced, approaching the shape of a Gaussian distribution.

-This appears to mirror the transformation of the labeled set, which is more spread out without the VAE features, but becomes condensed in the center when they are introduced.
+It seems that with the added VAE features, the selected points are further out of distribution in the latent space.
+This makes sense because points tend to be more sparse at the tails of a Guassian distribution and core-set prioritizes points that are well-isolated from other points.

-This may be due to the VAE producing a more homogenized representation than the ResNet, since its optimization goal is reconstruction rather than classification.
+One reason for the lack of performance improvement may be the homogeneous nature of the VAE, where the optimization goal is reconstruction rather than classification.
+This could be improved by using a multimodal prior in the VAE, which may do a better job of modeling relevant differences between points.

 Conclusion
 ==========